-A baptismal font is where the pastor baptizes children and adults.
-Through the waters of Holy
+A baptismal font is where the pastor baptizes infants, children, and adults.
+Through the waters of

-Baptism a person is received into the family of God and is given the gifts of forgiveness, life, salvation earned by Jesus.
-The Sacrament of Holy Baptism is a great source of assurance and comfort for the believer.
+Holy Baptism a person is received into the family of God and is given the gifts of forgiveness, life, and salvation earned by Jesus.